BaileyMcKelway/BaileyMcKelway/README.md

   WikiEdu - Site that connects 500+ universities to Wikipedia - React, Ruby

-  Wiki Updatev - Web Scraper that creates a newsletter of selected Wikipedia Article Updates - Python
+  Wiki Update - Web Scraper that creates a newsletter of selected Wikipedia Article Updates - Python

   E-Commerce - Building sites that scale to help small businesses adapt to the changing market - React, Typescript
 ### 🌱 I’m currently learning ...